-The DCHC MPO considers the impact its programs may have on populations protected by Title VI/environmental justice, also referred to as "environmental justice populations."
-Federal statutes and regulations require that all EJ analyses consider the needs of minority and low-income populations, however, neither Title VI of the Civil Rights Act nor Executive Order 12898 provide specific instructions for a preferred methodology or approach to EJ analyses.
-Therefore, MPOs are granted the latitude to devise their own methods for ensuring that EJ and non-EJ population groups and their needs are appropriately represented in transportation decision-making processes.
+The DCHC MPO considers the impact its programs may have on populations protected by Title VI/EJ, also referred to as EJ populations or "communities of concern."
+Neither Title VI nor Executive Order 12898 provides specific guidance to evaluate environmental justice within a region's transportation planning process.
+Therefore, MPOs must devise their own methods for ensuring that population groups and issues are represented in transportation decision making.

-The ability to effectively communicate and share ideas with all populations within the DCHC MPO area strengthens regional and local planning efforts.
-Innovative ideas exist within EJ populations, as they exist within non-EJ populations.
+The ability to effectively communicate and share ideas with all communities within the DCHC MPO area strengthens the community and local planning efforts.
+Innovative ideas exist within communities of concern, as in other income groups and populations.
 Too often, however, avenues for communicating and sharing local acumen are poorly established.
 For immigrants, language can be a barrier.
 Other social and cultural barriers limiting knowledge or comfort levels in the ability to engage local leaders may exist, resulting in a consistent lack of participation and engagement.

-Why does this matter to long-range planning?
-The best community and long-range planning efforts are able to fully tap into their most important resource: people.
+Why does this matter to long range planning?
+The best communities and long range planning efforts are able to fully tap into their most important resource: people.
 People know the strengths and weaknesses of their community and the improvements that can catalyze resilient prosperity.
-Not unlike the scientific method, human daily routines are the product of much trial and error; developing presumptions, exploring options, and uncovering successful strategies in daily routines serves to inform longer-term planning efforts.
-By more thoroughly and effectively connecting to all groups - hence including a more diverse pool of citizens and ideas - innovative community solutions can be revealed and encouraged to flourish.
-This makes planning outputs more valuable, more meaningful, and ultimately more successful.
+Not unlike the scientific method, human daily routines are the product of much trial and error; developing presumptions, exploring options, and uncovering successful strategies in daily routines and longer-term planning.
+This is how people find their community niche (or create one for themselves and others).
+By more thoroughly and effectively connecting to all groups - hence including a more diverse pool of entrepreneurs and ideas - innovative community solutions can be revealed and encouraged to flourish.1 This makes planning outputs more valuable and meaningful.

-As previously mentioned, federal requirements for EJ mandate that an MPO identify and analyze the needs of minority and low-income populations.
-The DCHC MPO broadened the scope of the traditional EJ approach to include a review and consideration of additional EJ populations that exist in the DCHC MPO area.
-The six EJ populations considered in this EJ report were:
+Federal requirements for environmental justice mandate that minority and low-income populations be investigated.
+For this EJ report, the DCHC MPO included additional EJ populations in the evaluation of EJ.
+The EJ populations considered in this EJ report were:

 - 1. Minority race populations

 - 2. Hispanic/Latino ethnicity origins

 - 3. Elderly populations

-- 4. Low-income households

-- 5. Limited English Proficiency (LEP)
+- 4. Limited English Proficiency (LEP)

+- 5. Households living in poverty

-- 6. Zero-car households
+- 6. Median household income

+- 7. Zero-Car Households